Scholarships Available

 - Applicants who have participated in high school sports

-Four, four-year renewable awards to graduating high school seniors from Hesperia High School.
+To be awarded to graduating high school seniors from Hesperia High School

 - Demonstrate financial need